s-tilly/scores/README.md

 - python3
 - lilypond

-Install lilyjazz in your systme.
+Install lilyjazz in your system.
 You can use `install.sh` but please, read it before you execute it as root.

 ## Usage